TracyZhangyr/Minecraft-Geolocator/docs/final.md

 <img src="https://raw.githubusercontent.com/alaister123/Geolocator/main/docs/img_final/vgg16_architecture.JPG" />

-VGG is a CNN proposed by K. Simonyan and A. Zisserman.
-The model is used for large scale image recognition, which could be modified into a regression model.
-Our model is a direct implementation of VGG 16 with some tuning and adjusting to make the model a regression model rather than a classification model.
-Similar to LeNet-5 Individual, we applied VGG 16 on each individual image.
-Having lots of convolutional layers is one of the advantage of this model.
-Highly complexed environments such as ours may need multiple convolutional layers to distinguish subtle differences.
-Due to the model’s high complexity, Four Directions VGG 16 takes a long time to train.
+After we created two models based on the LeNet-5 architecture and trained them from scratch, we would like to use a pre-trained VGG model for our problem by transfer learning.
+VGG is a CNN model proposed by K. Simonyan and A. Zisserman in "Very Deep Convolutional Networks for Large Scale Image Recognition."
+This model has excellent performances on object classification and localization tasks, which could be modified to solve an image regression problem.
+Our model is a direct implementation of pre-trained VGG16 with some tuning and adjusting to make the model a regression model rather than a classification model.
+First, we removed the last fully-connected classifier in the original VGG16 shown in the above figure.
+Similar to LeNet-5 Individual, we then applied this modified VGG16 on 4 directions and merged them into one model with the final customized dense layers to output coordinates in x-axis and z-axis.

+One crucial advantage of this model is the usage of the pre-trained model with transfer learning, which VGG16 has been trained on a large dataset, ImageNet.
+Though we have training image data for 441 coordinates, it is still not a big enough dataset to train complex models from scratch.
+Therefore, we could apply this pre-trained VGG16 as the general feature extractor to improve our model's performance with the current training dataset.
+Having lots of convolutional layers is another major advantage of this model.
+Highly complex environments such as ours may need multiple convolutional layers to distinguish subtle differences.
+Due to the model's high complexity, Four Directions VGG16 takes a long time to train.
 This could be seen as a disadvantage as the time constraint could reduce our opportunities to tune the model.

-We will present 2 pictures below: a high-level picture of the model’s architecture and detailed configurations.
+We will present 2 pictures below: a high-level picture of the model's architecture and detailed configurations.

 <img src="https://raw.githubusercontent.com/alaister123/Geolocator/main/docs/img_final/CS175%20Final%20Diagrams-VGG%2016.png" />